Kornelf4/neonArena-node.js-multiplayer-game/README.md

 <h1>NeonArena</h1>

-<p>The simple nodejs based multiplayer bullet hell arena, made in a weekend.</p>
+<p>The simple node.js based multiplayer bullet hell arena, made in a weekend.
+Using socket.io.</p>
 <h2>What is this?</h2>
 Good question.
 It's my first node.js project, made just for fun.